toliva/ConnectivityContent/apis/02-Product Management/01-Product-API/03-guides.md

 ```html
 GET https://services.expediapartnercentral.com/properties/{Expedia Property ID}/roomTypes
 ```
 This will give back a list of active roomTypes.
 A query parameter (?status=all) could be added to return all room types, both active and inactive.
-This is not necessarily needed since inactive room types wouldn't be available to our customers, therefore updating the depositRequired flag would have no visible effect for them.
+This shouldn't be needed since inactive room types wouldn't be available to our customers, therefore updating the depositRequired flag would have no visible effect for them.

 Then, to get the rate plans, partner can iterate on each room type, and request all rate plans for each room types, using:
 ```html